What does website data portability mean, and how to check if your builder lets you leave

 Portability at a glance

-| Control your own domain | Usually yes | Yes | Usually yes |
+| Control your own domain | Usually yes | Yes, your domain is yours |

 Frequently asked questions